 - Right to confer with an attorney for government for the case

 - Right to be informed about the conviction, sentencing, imprisonment and release of the offender

-For civilians, please refer to the Sexual Assault for Civilians brochure for reporting options and additional information.
+Civilians please refer to the Sexual Assault Prevention & Response Brochure – Civilian for reporting options and additional information.